top of page

 Welcome to Our Blog

-A master's thesis is a major milestone for master's students.
+A master's thesis or PhD dissertation is a major milestone for postgraduate students.
 Its main purpose is to prove that a student is competent in research, scholarship, and scientific communication.

 The requirements don’t only vary among universities, they can also vary among departments in the same university.
 So, making sure you understand the requirements should be a priority.

-To complete your master’s thesis on time requires being methodical and following a clear system.
+To complete your master’s thesis or PhD dissertation on time requires being methodical and following a clear system.
 Of course, there is more than one way to achieve this.
 However, here is the outline of the logical process, which is presented and discussed in this article.

 1. Select a topic